rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 If python is installed with default settings it will be installed in `C:\Users\{user.name}>appdata\local\programs\python\python37`

 Open windows command prompt (Go to `All Programs>Accesories>Command Prompt` or press <kbd>⊞ Win</kbd> and type cmd then hit <kbd>Enter</kbd> or press <kbd>⊞ Win</kbd>+<kbd>R</kbd>, type cmd and hit <kbd>Enter</kbd>).
 By default, it will be opened in home directory.
 Type following commands after that.
 Please note that every line is prefixed with `C:\Users\{user.name}> ` just for explanation.
 You only need to type (or copy/paste) text after that.
 For example in last line, only `dev\scripts\activate` is need to be typed not `C:\Users\{user.name}> dev\scripts\activate`. `{user.name}` placeholder is for your understanding and it means your username jayvir or ashish or whatever your user name is.
-You can guess the username when you start cmd from start menu.
+You can guess the username when you start cmd by above methods as it will be prefixed on every command you type.
+The prefix in your command prompt denotes in which directory you are in.

 ```cmd
 C:\Users\{user.name}> %LOCALAPPDATA%\Programs\Python\Python37\python -m venv dev